ggalloni/LB_handson_2024/README.md

 ## Preliminary steps

-Before running the notebooks, you need to install the xQML code.
-To do so, you need to extract the `xQML-master.zip` file.
-Then, going inside the unzipped folder, you need to run
+Before running the notebooks, you need to install the xQML code (see [here](https://gitlab.in2p3.fr/xQML/xQML)).
+To do so, you need to extract the `xQML-master.zip`, cloned from the GitLab repo.
+Then, after going inside the unzipped folder, you need to run

 ```bash